4 charged in man’s death; his last moments were on Facebook

 FAYETTEVILLE, N.C.
-(AP) — Four people have been charged in the death of a North Carolina man whose final moments were livestreamed and posted on Facebook.
+(AP) — Four people have been charged with murder in the death of a North Carolina man whose final moments were livestreamed and posted on Facebook.

 The Fayetteville Observer reports one of the four wanted in the January 2017 death of 27-year-old Calvin Blackshire Jr. turned himself in.
-Warrants have been issued for the others, including one who’s an inmate at Pasquotank Correctional Institution in Elizabeth City.
+Warrants have been issued for the others, including one who is an inmate at a prison in Elizabeth City.

-The four face charges of first-degree murder, robbery with a dangerous weapon and conspiracy.
+They face charges including first-degree murder and conspiracy.

 Blackshire was found in a motel parking lot with a gunshot wound.
 As he lay dying, an onlooker livestreamed Blackshire’s last moments.
 Authorities said at the time that the person who recorded and posted the video didn’t break a law.